Kathryn Jeffery

-Kathryn Elaine Jeffery is an American community college administrator, currently serving as the superintendent/president of Santa Monica College since February 2016.
+Kathryn Elaine Jeffery is an American academic administrator who has been serving as superintendent/president of Santa Monica College in California since February 2016.

 Education

 Jeffery received a Bachelor of Music Education (with a major in piano and a minor in voice) and a Master of Science in applied behavioral studies in education (counseling) from Oklahoma State University.

 She received a Doctor of Philosophy in educational administration (with an emphasis in community college leadership) from the University of Texas at Austin.
+Her doctoral dissertation was titled The role of community colleges in welfare reform and the training needs of welfare recipients: Community colleges in California (1999).
 Her doctoral advisor was William Moore Jr.